Vortexisgood/Vortex-account-switcher/README.md

 - 🔄 Switch between saved accounts with one click
 - 💾 Saves cookies, localStorage & sessionStorage per account
 - ➕ Add new accounts without losing existing sessions
-- 🎨 UI that matches the playvortex.io design
+- 🎨 UI that matches the playvortex.io design (not so)

 ---